IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

-    - As you can see, there are **no lines** between these partitions, indicating that there is no partition to partition (inter-partitioning) communication observed between the classes in partition 0 and partition1.
+    - As you can see, there are **no lines** between these partitions, indicating that there is no partition to partition (inter-partitioning) communication observed between the classes in partition0, partition1, and Utility partition.

       - This is because the initial partition recommendations placed all the classes that communicate in the **hitcount** use case into a single partition.
+Also, by default the inter-partitioning communication to **Utility** partition is disabled.

     The initial partitioning recommendations are a starting point and generated taking into consideration based on the business logic and natural seams that were discovered during the analysis.